preetigopal/Weighted-Prior-Tomographic-Reconstruction/README.md

 This code repository is part of the following work which has been submitted to IEEE Transactions on Computational Imaging for peer review.

-Title: "Eliminating object prior-bias from sparse-projection tomographic reconstructions"
+Title: "Mitigating object prior-bias from sparse-projection tomographic reconstructions"

 Authors: Preeti Gopal, Sharat Chandran, Imants Svalbe and Ajit Rajwade

-This codebase is for 2D reconstruction of Liver and serves only as an example for measuring the compute times for various stages of weighted-prior reconstruction as specified in Section.7B of the paper.

-Below are the instructions to use the scripts here:

-Requirements: Matlab 2019 or later version

-Command:  For reconstructing, run `driver.m` with the argument `tmh_7`, i.e.,

-> driver('tmh_7')

-Reconstruction results can be viewed within the generated 'results' directory.

-Data and scripts for reconstructing other datasets will be made available after the review process is complete.
+This codebase has 2 independent parts: 2D_recon and 3D_recon, with scripts for 2D and 3D reconstructions respectively.

+Please follow the instructions in ReadMe.txt within each directory for running the scripts.